 - There is no adjustable closure to ensure proper fit.

-These water sandals not only come in wide toddler sizes, but they also come in gender-specific colors so you can buy cute ones for either your boy or your girl.
+These water sandals not only come in wide toddler sizes, but they also come in gender-specific colors so you can buy cute ones just for your little boy or girl.

 They have a neoprene lining that will help stave off the stink that can come with wet shoes, and also contribute to quick drying.

-They are also developed with your child’s foot health and comfort in mind – in fact, they’re approved by the American Podiatric Medical Association for promoting healthy foot development.
+They were developed with your child’s foot health and comfort in mind — in fact, they’re approved by the American Podiatric Medical Association for promoting healthy foot development.

 Further, the rugged, flexible sole will make sure your child’s feet are protected wherever they go.